gray-panda/grayrepo/2016_labyREnth/win9_delphichal/README.md

 ![code1](img/15.png)

 These blobs are comparing the 4 values returned from "GetText" against the characters "P", "A", "N" and "{" respectively.
-Thus the first four characters of the flag is "PAN{"
+Thus this is where the flag is

 The code then grabs the next 2 characters with "GetText" and checks them with the following arithmetic functions